-Start the vehicle in 1st gear and upshift to
+Start the vehicle in 1st gear and upshift to 5-18 Starting and driving

 2nd, 3rd, 4th, 5th and 6th gear in sequence according to the vehicle speed.

-To back up, depress the shift knob and then move the shift lever to the R (Reverse) position after stopping the ve-
+To back up, depress the shift knob and then move the shift lever to the R (Reverse) position after stopping the vehicle completely.